 During the reporting period a one day workshop was conducted in Erbil with participation of nine officials from General Directorate of Water and Sewage / Ministry of Municipalities and Tourism, Ministry of Education, Ministry of Health and water directorate from the three KR-I governorates, whom will be the ministerial taskforce.
 The taskforce reviewed and approved the taskforce ToR and governorate taskforce ToR.

-Additionally, two T.V spot and 17,300 t-shirts were developed.
-The T.V spots and t-shirts were developed through UNICEF Communication section in consultation with Water and Sanitation section.
+Additionally, two TV spot and 17,300 t-shirts were developed.
+The TV spots and t-shirts were developed through UNICEF Communication section in consultation with Water and Sanitation section.
 The broadcast of the spots will be done during 2015 as part of the communication package which is under development, while the t-shirts were distributed during the celebration of global hand washing day

 The implemented activities are contribution to output no. 1 and output no 3 of this project “Public Awareness taskforce at Governorate level established” and “People in KRG have better knowledge and attitude on water conservation and hygiene practices “ respectively